guildai/guildai/guild/tests/dependencies.md

           model_name=None,
           op_name='foo')

-Operation of a model in the same modelfile:
+Operation of a model in the same guildfile:

     >>> OpRef.from_string("foo:bar")
     OpRef(pkg_type=None,